eclipse-theia/theia-website/src/docs/faq.md

 - Modern UI and UX: Theia offers a clean, responsive interface with features like detachable views, customizable toolbars, and multiple extension sources.

-If you dislike the old Eclipse IDE, that experience does not apply to Theia — they are separate projects, built in different eras, for different goals, with different technology.
+If you dislike the traditional Eclipse IDE, that experience does not apply to Theia — they are separate projects, built in different eras, for different goals, with different technology.

 [Eclipse Theia is the Next Generation Eclipse Platform for IDEs and Tools!](https://eclipsesource.com/blogs/2022/03/09/eclipse-theia-is-the-next-generation-eclipse-platform-for-ides-and-tools/)